Steps to Christ: Publication

 Steps to Christ has been widely published by the Review and Herald Publishing Association and Pacific Press in multiple printings and by other publishers under public domain.
 Various titles have been distributed over the years with different cover illustrations.
 Other known titles include Happiness Digest, The Road to Redemption, The Path to Peace, and Finding Peace.

 Versions containing inset boxes with additional inserted comments have been published for youth.

 Translations

 Existing Translations

-As has been stated, this book has been printed in more than 150 languages worldwide.
+Steps to Christ has been printed in approximately 160 languages worldwide.